 Vibrato Pedal Parameter Controls

-Vibrato, as we’ve discussed, is largely defined by the speed and depth of the pitch oscillation.
-Let’s look at these parameters along with the other controls we’ll commonly find on a vibrato pedal:
+As we've discussed, vibrato is largely defined by the speed and depth of the pitch oscillation.
+Let's look at these parameters along with the other controls we'll commonly find on a vibrato pedal:

 Depth is the amount of pitch changing the vibrato effect will produce.

-In other words, it determines the extent of which the LFO will control the change in delay time within the delay circuit.
+In other words, it determines the extent to which the LFO will control the change in delay time within the delay circuit.

 The speed or rate parameter controls the frequency of the LFO and, therefore, the speed of the perceived pitch alterations.